 6.18.2 Minimum requirement

-The minimum requirement for MT connectors of local area NCR type 1-C and NCR type 1-H is defined in TS 38.101-1 [x], clause 7.7.
+The minimum requirement for MT connectors of local area NCR type 1-C and NCR type 1-H is defined in TS 38.101-1 [9], clause 7.7.

 6.18.3 Test purpose

 Spurious response is a measure of the ability of the receiver to receive a wanted signal on its assigned channel frequency without exceeding a given degradation due to the presence of an unwanted CW interfering signal at any other frequency for which a response is obtained.